Submit your proposal by 5:00pm, Tuesday, September 4, 2018 to firstname.lastname@example.org

-Since 2001, the Architecture Foundation of Oregon has been privileged to work with The Van Evera and Janet M. Bailey Fund of The Oregon Community Foundation in awarding the now $25,000 annual Van Evera Bailey Fellowship to advance the professional development of experienced architects and related professionals, encouraging greater contributions to their profession and their community.
+Since 2001, AFO has partnered with The Van Evera and Janet M. Bailey Fund of The Oregon Community Foundation in awarding the $25,000 annual Van Evera Bailey Fellowship to advance the professional development of experienced architects and related professionals and encourage greater contributions to their profession and community.

-Fellowship projects may follow a variety of paths, from pure research involving reflection on professional issues and challenges, to practical research involving projects designed to have specific results.
-Examples of eligible activities include, but are not limited to:
+Fellowship projects follow a variety of paths, from pure research involving reflection on professional issues and challenges to practical research involving projects designed to have specific results.
+Examples of eligible activities include but are not limited to:

 - sabbaticals for study of innovative architectural design to be applied in Oregon

 - teaching engagements that promise enhancement of the applicant’s and students’ creativity in architectural design